 Buying at Halls Fine Art auctions can be an exciting and rewarding experience.
 If you have never bought at auction before not only are antiques good value, but buying at auction is much easier than many people imagine.
-See below for all our bidding information and ways to bid at Halls Fine Art auctions.
+There are a number of ways to bid with Halls Fine Art; see below for all our bidding information at our auctions.

-Payments by credit card carry a surcharge of 2.5%.
+- Payments by credit card carry a surcharge of 2.5%.

-Artist Resale Rights may be chargeable, please see The Design and Artists Copyright Society website.
+- Artist Resale Rights may be chargeable, please see The Design and Artists Copyright Society website.

-If you are visiting during our viewing times our salesrooms boast excellent links to the motorway network, ample car parking and comfortable surroundings including onsite high quality cafe facilities and free WiFi.
+- If you are visiting during our viewing times our salesrooms boast excellent links to the motorway network, ample car parking and comfortable surroundings including onsite high quality cafe facilities and free WiFi.

-Methods of bidding
+Methods of bidding:

-In Person In The Room
+In Person In The Room:

 On the morning of the sale – register your details at our cashiers office and collect your bidder number for the auction!
 If you win a lot, hold your bidder number aloft proudly for our auctioneer to note.

-By Commission bid
+By Commission bid:

 - Halls Fine Art will process your bid at the minimum available increment of your bid.

-- By pre arrangement, our bank of telephone operators will telephone you to invite your bid.
+- By pre arrangement, our bank of telephone operators will telephone you to invite you to bid.
 The operator will state that bidding is ‘with you’ or ‘against you’ as appropriate, it is a useful way of bidding if you wish have a live feel of the auction and cannot attend the auction in person.

 - Pre–register by 4.30pm the day before the auction to reserve and book your line.